-Judge who blocked deportation mid-flight set to review case
+Judge who blocked deportation to rule on keeping man in US

-COLLEGE PARK, Md.
-(AP) — A Maryland resident whose deportation was blocked by a federal judge while he was on a flight to his native China is now asking the same judge to allow him to stay in the country with his family while he seeks to legalize his immigration status.
+GREENBELT, Md.
+(AP) — A federal judge who blocked a Maryland resident’s deportation while he was on a flight to his native China is weighing whether to allow the man to stay in the U.S. with his family while he seeks to legalize his immigration status.

-U.S. District Judge George Hazel scheduled a Friday hearing for Wanrong Lin’s request for a preliminary injunction.
-One of his attorneys says a ruling in his favor could set a helpful precedent for other immigrants fighting deportation orders.
+U.S. District Judge George Hazel said he will issue a written ruling “relatively soon” after hearing arguments Friday on Wanrong Lin’s request for a preliminary injunction.
+One of Lin’s attorneys said a ruling in his favor could set a helpful precedent for other immigrants fighting deportation orders.

 U.S. Immigration and Customs Enforcement agents detained Lin in August after he showed up for an interview as part of his application for a “stateside waiver,” which allows noncitizens facing deportation to remain in the U.S. while seeking legal status.
 On Nov.
 19, they put him on a commercial flight leaving New Jersey for Shanghai.
 The American Civil Liberties Union of Maryland sued on Lin’s behalf only minutes before the plane took off.

-Before the flight arrived in China, Hazel ordered Lin to be returned to the U.S. The judge said ICE agents can’t use the waiver program “as a honeypot to trap undocumented immigrants who seek to take advantage of its protections.”
+Before the flight arrived in China, Hazel ordered Lin to be returned to the U.S. The judge said in his ruling last year that ICE agents can’t use the waiver program “as a honeypot to trap undocumented immigrants who seek to take advantage of its protections.”

 Most Read Nation & World Stories